Data lakes vs. data warehouses: choosing the right architecture

 • Stores processed, structured data

-• Utilizes a schema-on-write approach (schema is defined before storage)
+• Uses a schema-on-write approach (schema defined before storage)

 Key Differences Between Data Lakes and Data Warehouses